nbeversl/urtext-sublime/example project/README.txt

     {{  Empty Project

         The package will use any existing open folder as a project.
 You don't need to define a Sublime Project, but if you intend to do more than one thing at a time in Sublime, it's more convenient to use one; you can then use Select Project -> Quick Switch Project (Ctrl-Cmd-P) to switch among them.

-     /-- ID:00a --/ }}
+See https://www.sublimetext.com/docs/3/projects.html for information on Sublime Projects.   /-- ID:00a --/ }}

      {{ Importing existing files

-        To use existing plaintext files, you must add metadata (>00x) containing a Node ID.
+        To use existing plaintext files, some metadata (>00x) must be added containing at least a Node ID.
 Sublime Urtext can append metadata automatically to the end of existing text files by selecting "Urtext : Import Project" from the Sublime Command palette.
 Appending will append an `ID` (>01e) and `Timestamp` (>00j) metadata value to the node.

         Note that the append will occur without a confirmation dialog, so if you are just experimenting with this system, consider making a copy of your file folder so you can revert without removing the metadata.

                                                                                        /-- ID:00b --/ }}

-    For syntax and node depth highlighting that makes using Urtext easier in Sublime, this package adds customizations to two of Sublime's default color schemes.
-Use the "Sixteen" color scheme for light or "Monokai" for dark.
-(Select the scheme using Preferences -> Color Scheme ...)
-See >01g for more on syntax highlighting.
                                                                                                /--ID:00c--/}}

-{{  Basics                                                                                       /--ID:00d--/
+{{  File-Level Nodes                                                                                  /--ID:00d--/

     Text is kept in nodes.
-A node can be a single file but a single file can also contain multiple nodes.
-Think of a node as a blank piece of paper.
 Nodes can be of any length.
+Think of a node as a blank piece of paper or a blank area of the paper.

+    A file-level node is a node that may or may not contain other nodes and is identifiable as a single file.
+A node can be a file but a file can also contain multiple nodes.
+In this system, it's clearer and more useful to think of text entities as nodes than as files.

-    To create a new empty file press Control-Shift-; (Control-Shift-semicolon).
-There is no need to make a filename or interact with a file system dialog.
+    To create a new empty file-level node press Control-Shift-; (Control-Shift-semicolon).
+The file gets created and uniquely named automatically.
 The new node has whitespace on top and metadata tag with a node ID.
-By default, the first non-whitespace line is read as the node title.
+By default, the first non-whitespace line is the node's title.
 Write a title and anything else into the node.
-Save it with Super-S.
+Save it with Super-S as usual.

-    Once you have multiple nodes, press Super-E or select "Urtext: Show All Nodes" from the Sublime command palette (Shift-Super-P) to browse them.
-Nodes are sorted by their time of creation, with the most recent first.
-They can also be sorted by index (see below).
+    Once you have multiple nodes, press Control-Shift-E or select "Urtext: Node Browser" from the Sublime command palette (Shift-Super-P) to browse them.
+In the Node Browser, nodes are sorted by their time of creation, with most recent first.
+They can also be sorted by index (see >00z).
 Find a node by typing part of its title.
 Open a node by selecting it and pressing return. }}

  {{  Inline Nodes

-     Nodes can be nested inside other nodes, whether the parent node is a file or another inline node.
-The syntax for inline nodes is to wrap the content in double curly braces, like this: {{ example inline node text /-- ID:00e --/ }}.
-To create an empty inline node, press Shift-Ctrl-{ (Shift - Control - left curly brace).
+     Nodes can be nested arbitrarily deep inside other nodes, whether the parent node is a file or another inline node.
+The syntax for inline nodes is to wrap the content in double curly braces, like this {{ example inline node text /-- ID:00e --/ }}.
+To create an empty inline node, press Shift-Ctrl-{ (Shift-Control-left-curly -brace).
+Inside the double curly braces is a new node with an auto-generated ID.

      To wrap existing content into an inline node, first select the content and use the same keypress.
-Inside the double curly braces is a new node with an auto-generated ID.
-Note that syntactically, the curly braces are part of the enclosed node, not the enclosing node.
-File-level nodes have and require no curly-braces.

      Using inline nodes requires attention to syntax : every opening doubly squiggly bracket must be closed in the same file and requires an ID metadata tag between the opening an closing brackets and not nested in another node.

+     {{
+     NOTE: File-level nodes do not use curly-braces.
+     /-- tag:important; ID:001 --/ }}

      Inline nodes have their own identity in both content and metadata for all purposes within Urtext.
-Inline nodes can be nested arbitrarily deep.

      When syntax highlighting is used (>01g), inline nodes will have subtle background shading that shows nesting up to five layers deep.
-More levels can be added by altering the file sublime_urtext.sublime-syntax.
+More levels can be added, if you need them, by altering the file sublime_urtext.sublime-syntax.

      {{ Node Trees